tamzinblake/js3-mode/README.md

 If your JS is in error, the indentation might look wrong.
 I tend to regard this as a feature.

 I expect that there are still some bugs; if you see any, please report them.
 I have a sneaking suspicion that I'm not handling lines with comments very well.
-Feel free to file issue reports on github for things like "this doesn't indent [code block] how I want it to".
+Feel free to file issue reports on github for things like "it indented like [code block] but I want it to be [code block]".

 Remember - if you start a line with `(`, `[`, `+`, or `-`, strongly consider preceding it with a semicolon (`;`).